bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 ~~~

 Look at the status again.
 You will see that the file is now marked for
-tracking at the next commit.
-Right now, it's only in the staging area
+tracking.
+But right now, it's only in the staging area as a "new"
-as a "new" file.
-To actually record all we've marked for
+file.
+To actually record its addition, we need to commit the contents of
+the staing area:

 ~~~
 git commit -m "Start planning living room"